 - Children with disabilities are provided no system for special education.

 - Children are provided no mental health or wellness support.

 This landmark federal lawsuit, Stephen C. v.
-Bureau of Indian Education, is brought by nine child plaintiffs and the Native American Disability Law Center to hold the BIE accountable for providing quality education to Native children.
+BIE, is brought by nine child plaintiffs and the Native American Disability Law Center to hold the BIE accountable for providing quality education to Native children.